sjbylo/container-workshop/04-share-your-container-image/README.md

 ---
 Optionally, you might like to try ...

-After your images have been uploded to Quay, check to see if they have been scanned for any vulnerabilities or if they are still in the scanning queue.
+After your images have been uploaded to Quay, check to see if they have been scanned for any vulnerabilities or if they are still in the scanning queue.
 If so, what vulnerabilities are found and how might you fix them?